 A few years ago, the American Academy of Pediatrics (AAP) issued a policy statement asking pediatricians to talk to parents about the numerous benefits of reading aloud with their children, and how critical it is for their brain development, language skills, and social skills.

 What are the benefits of reading to your child?

 Dr. Pamela High, a pediatrician and professor at Brown University’s Alpert Medical School, was the lead author on the new statement.
-She says that reading to your child every day helps build a healthy parent-child relationship, because it’s an opportunity for one-on-one interactions.
-Kids who are read to everyday have stronger language skills when they reach kindergarten, and are therefore more prepared to learn how to read.
+She said that reading to your child every day helps build a healthy parent-child relationship because it’s an opportunity for one-on-one interactions.
+Kids who are read to every day have stronger language skills when they reach kindergarten and are therefore more prepared to learn how to read.

-Babies will gaze at a picture for several moments and show clear interest in its colors and shapes; kids are drawn to brightly colored pages.
-It is very common for babies to show preference for a particular page of a book by staring at it longer than other pages.
-Early experiences with books will familiarize your child with them and create interest in reading, so it’s never too early to start.
+Babies will gaze at a picture for several moments and show clear interest in its colors and shapes; children are drawn to brightly colored pages.
+It is very common for babies to show a preference for a particular page of a book by staring at it longer than other pages.
+Early experiences with books will familiarize your child with them and create interest in reading, so it’s never too early to start!

 A book that is sure to get your baby’s attention, and one of my personal favorites, is The Very Hungry Caterpillar a classic written and illustrated by Eric Carle.
-Its bright colors and interactive format will invite your child to participate in a counting game and even expose him to the days of the week.
-This is definitely a great book to add to your child’s bookshelf!
+Its bright colors and interactive format will invite your child to participate in a counting game and even expose them to the days of the week.
+This is a great book to add to your child’s bookshelf!

 Do you have any book recommendations of your own?
 Feel free to share them by writing a comment below!
 Keep coming back for more information about the benefits of reading to your child and to find more suitable book suggestions!